Cornelius-G/singularity-recipes/README.md

 ## Run jupyter notebooks (for python2 & python3):
 To run a jupyter notebook you need to pass the `--bind` option to tell singularity where to write temporary session data.
-So for example you can run the notebook using:
+So for example you can run the notebook directly using:
 `singularity exec --bind /tmp:/run/user python2.sif jupyter notebook`

+Or from shell:
+1. `singularity shell --bind /tmp:/run/user python2.sif`
+2. `jupyter notebook`